kHarshit/recommendation-system/README.md

 # recommendation-system

-See [notebook on nbviewer](https://nbviewer.org/github/kHarshit/recommendation-system/blob/main/recommendation-systems.ipynb) to see plots correctly!
+A. Check [Matrix Factorization and Softmax DNN notebook on nbviewer](https://nbviewer.org/github/kHarshit/recommendation-system/blob/main/recommendation-systems.ipynb) to see plots correctly!

 1. Exploring the MovieLens Data